openshift/release/ci-operator/config/openshift/grafana-tempo-operator/README.md

 The Tempo Operator scenario can be broken into the following basic steps:

-The Tempo Operator scenario can be broken into the following basic steps:

 Testing released Tempo operator version with unreleased OpenShift version.

 1. Build the Tempo Operator image.